RobinNagpal/dodao-ui/docs/RequestAndResponseTypes.md

 ## Declaring request and response types
+**NOTE: There is no need to use graphql types now.
+Create types explicitly**

 In our project, defining clear request and response types is essential for maintaining type safety and improving code readability.
 This practice helps ensure that our API interactions are consistent and manageable.

 ### Type Definition Process